angular/angular/aio/tools/stackblitz-builder/README.md

 The form will be submitted on load, so you can either double click the HTML file or open it with an anchor tag to open the stackblitz.

-So the `builder.js` job is to get all the needed files from an example and build this HTML file for you.
+So the `builder.mjs` job is to get all the needed files from an example and build this HTML file for you.

 ## Customizing the generation per example basis

 How does this tool know what is an example and what is not?
 It will look for all folders containing a `stackblitz.json` file.
-If found, all files within the folder and subfolders will be used in the stackblitz, with a few generic exceptions that you can find at `builder.js`.
+If found, all files within the folder and subfolders will be used in the stackblitz, with a few generic exceptions that you can find at `builder.mjs`.

 You can use the `stackblitz.json` to customize the stackblitz generation.
 For example: